Where Not to Learn: Prior-Aligned Training with Subset-based Attribution Constraints: Introduction

-Attribution methods~\cite{chen2024less,chen2025mllms} aim to expose the input evidence that a trained model actually relies on for its predictions.
-When attribution is sufficiently faithful, meaning that it truthfully reflects the causal evidence underlying the model’s decision.
-However, most existing attribution methods are primarily descriptive: they can explain model behavior, but cannot be directly used to target the model’s deficiencies.
-Some works leverage attribution signals for targeted model correction.
-RRR~\cite{ross2017right} and XIL~\cite{schramowski2020making} improve decision rationality and accuracy by suppressing gradients outside human-prior regions at the input/feature level, while MEGL~\cite{zhang2024megl} encourages feature activation maps to align with human annotations to learn more plausible evidence.
+Attribution methods~\citep{chen2024less,chen2025mllms} aim to expose the input evidence that a trained model relies on for its predictions.
+In this work, we follow an intervention-based notion of attribution faithfulness, where important regions should cause larger prediction changes when removed and should better preserve the prediction when retained or inserted.
+Prior attribution studies~\citep{chen2024less,chen2025interpreting,chen2025mllms} have shown that subset-selection-based attribution performs strongly under such deletion and insertion evaluations, suggesting that it can identify compact decision-supporting evidence.
+However, these attribution methods are primarily post-hoc explanations; how to use such attribution signals to correct unreasonable model evidence during training remains less explored.
+Some works~\citep{rao2023studying} leverage attribution signals for targeted model correction.
+RRR~\citep{ross2017right} and XIL~\citep{schramowski2020making} improve decision rationality and accuracy by suppressing gradients outside human-prior regions at the input/feature level, while MEGL~\citep{zhang2024megl} encourages feature activation maps to align with human annotations to learn more plausible evidence.
 However, these methods (i) rely on low-faithfulness attributions that may fail to capture the true decision evidence, and (ii) enforce hard, uniform suppression/enhancement (e.g., pushing all non-prior regions toward zero), ignoring that different regions may contribute unequally.